malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 Current applications of machine learning for crystal detection only deal with spherically symmetric particles.
-Many molecular crystals have a range of polymorphs. [@Beran2016] We have *found* 18 different polymorphs for Ice, @Algara-Siller2015 with the most recent found in 2015.
+There are many examples of molecular crystals exhibiting a range of polymorphs; [@Beran2016]
+Ice has 18 known polymorphs,
-Other examples of this diversity are flufenamic acid [@Lopez-Mejias2012] with at least 9 polymorphs, and triacetone-triperoxide [@Reany2009] with at least 6 polymorphs.
+with the most recent found in 2015, [@Algara-Siller2015] flufenamic acid has 9 known polymorphs, [@Lopez-Mejias2012 ] and triacetone-triperoxide has 6 known polymorphs. [@Reany2009]
 The prevalence of molecular polymorphs is such that @McCrone1965 noted that "the number of forms known for each compound is proportional to the time and money spent researching that compound."